-- linkUp/linkDown
+- •linkUp/linkDown

 - MAC Notification

-- •Port Security (with static MACs)
+- Port Security (with static MACs)

-We recommend to either enable linkUp/linkDown and MAC notification together or enable Port Security only, see below for details.
+Enable either linkUp/linkDown and MAC notification together or Port Security only (When possible, we recommend Port Security), see below for details.

 2900XL and 3500XL

 Those switches do not support port-security with static MAC address so we enable linkUp/linkDown and MAC notification traps.